Oh Yeah (Yello song): Legacy

 Film critic Jonathan Bernstein observed that despite never reaching hit status, the song "has become synonymous with avarice and lust.
 Every time a movie, TV show or commercial wants to underline the jaw-dropping impact of a hot babe or sleek auto, that synth-drum starts popping and that deep voice rumbles, 'Oh yeah…".
 A 2014 article on The Dissolve website, suggests the song is used to metaphorically represent lust (in various forms) and cocaine.
 The song became a conceit on The Simpsons, being used when Duffman appears; an idiomatic staple in video games; and a repeated choice in television advertisements.
+The song is also featured in Gran Turismo 4 as the license test fail theme.

+The song's use in The Secret of My Success is referenced in the It's Always Sunny in Philadelphia episode "Sweet Dee Has a Heart Attack", with character Ronald "Mac" McDonald referring to it as "The 'Day Bow Bow' Song"; he and his friend Charlie then proceed to sing the song themselves briefly, using the aforementioned phrase, and the song features across several more points in the episode from then on.